Skedulo secures $75M to manage and analyze the deskless workforce

 “As enterprises move more and more toward robust, multi-platform technology strategies, they have dedicated platforms for CRM, Marketing, ERP, Finance, and so on,” Fairhurst said.
 “Deskless Productivity is now another critical pillar of operations, and the ability to connect and integrate across this stack is critical.”

-So this means that a salesperson using a CRM tool to manage customer interactions, for example, can easily access available times for an on-site visit to install a new solar power system.
+So this means a salesperson using a CRM tool to manage customer interactions, for example, can easily access available times for an on-site visit to install a new solar power system.
 Moreover, integrating Skedulo with an ERP system can help align physical installation efforts with the availability of stock and inventory required to actually carry out the installation in the post-sale phase.

-“Eighty percent of the world’s workforce don’t work from behind a desk — while mobile devices have provided the medium for this workforce to become technology-equipped, a highly fragmented world of apps to enhance their working lives emerged,” Fairhurst continued.
-“Enterprises with deskless and front-line teams now have access to the platform that can do what Salesforce, Microsoft, ServiceNow and others have long done for the desk-based worker.”
+“Eighty percent of the world’s workforce [doesn’t] work from behind a desk — while mobile devices have provided the medium for this workforce to become technology-equipped, a highly fragmented world of apps to enhance their working lives emerged,” Fairhurst continued.
+“Enterprises with deskless and front-line teams now have access to the platform that can do what Salesforce, Microsoft, ServiceNow, and others have long done for the desk-based worker.”

 Digital transformation

-Prior to now, Skedulo had raised around $39 million, including its $28 million series B round from 2019 which was led by Microsoft’s VC arm M12.
-Its latest cash injection, which comes just a few months after rival Connecteam raised $37 million, was spearheaded by SoftBank Vision Fund 2.
+Skedulo had previously raised around $39 million, including its $28 million series B round from 2019, which was led by Microsoft’s VC arm M12.
+Skedulo’s latest cash injection, which comes just a few months after rival Connecteam raised $37 million, was spearheaded by SoftBank Vision Fund 2.
 With another $75 million in the bank, the company is well-positioned to capitalize on a growing push toward software that helps the distributed workforce thrive.

-Indeed, while the rise of remote work has simply meant that millions of desk-based employees continue to work from a desk from their home, Fairhurst notes that the pandemic has driven an awareness of the need to serve the broader distributed workforce — including those not stationed at a desk.
-Digital transformation is what we’re talking about.
+Indeed, while the rise of remote work has simply meant that millions of desk-based employees now work from a desk in their home, Fairhurst notes that the pandemic has driven awareness of the need to serve the broader distributed workforce — including those not stationed at a desk.
+Digital transformation is what we’re talking about here.

 “Long before the pandemic, the deskless workforce has been operating outside of HQ and in a highly distributed manner,” Fairhurst explained.
 “Over the last 18 months, as desk-based workers have begun to experience the challenges of distributed work, there has been a heightened awareness and appreciation for technology — Zoom, Slack, and so on — that enables those workforces to operate more efficiently and to communicate more effectively with one another.”

-But perhaps more than that, Fairhurst argues that the demand for deskless work has increased during this period, with in-home services, health care, and other public services surging.
+Perhaps more than that, Fairhurst argues that demand for deskless work has increased during this period, with in-home services, health care, and other public services surging.

 “In all of these industries and more, we’ve seen example after example of workforces that have been using spreadsheets and calendars looking for new ways of driving productivity and transforming the way they work, stay safe, and engage with each other,” Fairhurst added.
-“For many, the pandemic has served as a catalyst for them to take their first real steps towards digital transformation and embark on a journey that will exist long into the future.”
+“For many, the pandemic has served as a catalyst for them to take their first real steps toward digital transformation and embark on a journey that will exist long into the future.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: